binary-touch/next-advance-build-id/README.md

 - `dir` (string, default `process.cwd()`): a directory within the local git repository

     Using `__dirname` from your next.config.js module is generally safe.
 The default value is assumed to be the directory from which you are running the `next build` command, but this may not be correct based on how you build your Next.js app.

+- `semvar` (boolean, default `undefined`): use git tag as major.minor reference and adds all first parents of merge commits to represent patches.

 - `describeFlags` (string[], default `undefined`): use git tag description instead of latest commit sha